Courses

 Description: This course outlines how the Great Goddesses of the Paleolithic, Neolithic, and Bronze Ages were diminished and molded by the onset of the patriarchy in Western Europe and the Mediterranean in the Iron Age.
 An explanation of how the Goddesses later were transferred into saints, martyrs, witches, and dark figures or even monsters in the myths of the patriarchy may be used to reclaim their original powers and restore their original status in our eyes.

-Wisdom of Mary Magdalen (1 Credit)
+Wisdom of Mary Magdalene (1 Credit)

 Course No: 402